Marijuana and Psychedelics: Uplifting quotes for the criminalized,

 smoking pot, or whatever they want to do, then we're never going to get

-that being nude is not obscene.
-Being ourselves is what's important.
-If everyone
+business and that being nude is not obscene.
+Being ourselves is what's

 -- John Lennon

-is its remarkable safety.
+safety.
 It has little effect on major physiological functions.
+There is

-There is no known case of a lethal overdose; … Marihuana is also far less
+no known case of a lethal overdose; Marihuana is also far less addictive

 "I smoke weed.
-That’s it.
-Don’t expect me to know shit
+Thats it.
+Don't expect me to know shit else about

-else about the plant and this and that.
-I honestly don’t care about any of that.
+the plant and this and that.
+I honestly don't care about any of that.
+I

-I care about staying medicated and happy & I don’t need to be a cannabis expert
+care about staying medicated and happy & I don't need to be a

 -- CannaMom Erica,